 1 Power LED A solid green light indicates a good connect to a power source.
-This LED will be orange during bootup.
-2 Reset Button Press and hold for 10 seconds to reset the wireless controller back to the factory default settings.
-3 Fan LED Indicates the fan status on the wireless controller.
-4 USB Ports Two Universal Serial Bus (USB) 2.0 ports are provided for connecting USB flash drives, hard drives, and printers.
+This LED will be orange during boot up.
+2 USB Ports Two Universal Serial Bus (USB) 2.0 ports are provided for connecting USB flash drives, hard drives, and printers.
 A solid LED indicates the USB device is attached.
 This LED will blink during data transmission.
-5 Module Bay Slot for the hard disk drive module.
-6 Fiber Ports (1-4) Four 100/1000 SFP combo ports labeled 1 through 4 7 LAN Ports (1-4) Four Gigabit Ethernet ports labeled 1 through 4 let you connect Ethernet devices such as computers, switches, and network storage (NAS) devices.
+3 LAN Ports (1-4) Four Gigabit Ethernet ports labeled 1 through 4 let you connect Ethernet devices such as computers, switches, and network storage (NAS) devices.
 Each port has an Activity LED (left) and Link LED (right).
-8 Console Port The RJ-45 console cable lets you connect a PC to access the wireless controller's command-line interface.
+4 Option Ports (1-2) Two Gigabit Ethernet ports labeled Option let you connect the wireless controller to a backbone (requires DWC-1000-VPN-LIC License Pack upgrade).
+Each port has an Activity LED (left) and Link LED (right).
+5 Console Port The RJ-45 console cable lets you connect a PC to access the wireless controller's command-line interface.